Ismail-987/CW2024/README.md

 2. Boss.java
 * Changed the IMAGE_NAME attribute to match the correct format for importing images.
 3. SheildImage.java
-* SHIELD_IMAGE is changed from .jpg to .png.
+* SHIELD_IMAGE attribute is changed from .jpg to .png.
 4. Controller Class
 * Changed the notification system from Observer Pattern to PropertyChangeListener.
- This is bacause the Observer Class is no longer supported in Java (Deprecated).
+ This is because the Observer Class is no longer supported in Java (Deprecated).
+* Changed its name to StageManager.java for convenience.
 5. ActiveActorDestructible.java
 * This class has been deleted from the code as its functionally not relevant.
  This lowers the code base.